Mariners vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In five games as the underdog over the last 10 matchups, the Mariners have a record of 3-2.
+- In five games as the underdog over the last 10 matchups, the Mariners have posted a mark of 3-2.

-- In their previous 10 matchups with a total posted by oddsmakers, the Mariners and their opponents are 6-4-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by oddsmakers, the Mariners and their opponents are 6-4-0 when it comes to hitting the over.

-- The Mariners have fallen short of covering the runline in the one of their past 10 contests that had a set runline.
-In three consecutive games, Seattle and its opponent have finished below the over/under, with the average total set by sportsbooks being 8.2 runs.
+- The Mariners have had a spread set in one of their past 10 games, and they have fallen short of covering the spread each time.

 Mariners Betting Records & Stats

-- The Mariners have come away with 11 wins in the 28 contests they have been listed as the underdogs in this season.
+- The Mariners have been victorious in 11, or 39.3%, of the 28 contests they have been chosen as underdogs in this season.

-- Seattle has entered 17 games this season as the underdog by +100 or more and is 8-9 in those contests.
+- Seattle has entered eight games this season as the underdog by +115 or more and is 1-7 in those contests.

-- Bookmakers have implied with the moneyline set for this matchup that the Mariners have a 50% chance of pulling out a win.
+- The Mariners have an implied victory probability of 46.5% according to the moneyline set by oddsmakers for this matchup.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!